45Drives/cephgeorep/README.md

 This daemon takes advantage of Ceph's `rctime` directory attribute, which is the value of the highest `mtime` of all the files below a given directory tree.
 Using this attribute, it selectively recurses only into directory tree branches with modified files - instead of wasting time accessing every branch.

 ## Prerequisites
-You must have a Ceph file system. `rsync` must be installed on both the local system and the remote backup.
+You must have a Ceph file system. `rsync`, `scp`, or similar must be installed on both the local system and the remote backup.
 You must also set up passwordless SSH from your sender (local) to your receiver (remote backup) with a public/private key pair to allow rsync to send your files without prompting for a password.
 For compilation, boost development libraries are needed.
 The binary provided is statically linked, so the server does not need boost to run the daemon.

 ## Runtime Dependencies
 Since the binary is statically linked, no boost runtime libraries are needed on the system.
-It only requires that `rsync` is installed.
+It only requires that `rsync`, etc. is installed.

 ## Installation Instructions
 Download the provided binary and move it to /usr/bin/ as cephfssyncd.
 Place cephfssyncd.service in /etc/systemd/system/.
 Run `systemctl enable cephfssyncd` to enable daemon startup at boot.
 A default configuration file will be created by the daemon at /etc/ceph/cephfssyncd.conf, which must be edited to add the sender sync directory, receiver host, and receiver directory.